Mazda Scrum: Complete Guide

 Price Guide

 Scrums generally trade at a slight discount to equivalent Carries, both at Japanese auction and in the US secondary market.
-The truck is identical — the discount reflects name recognition, not quality.
+The truck is identical.
+The discount reflects name recognition, not quality.

 • 1991-1998 models (2WD, higher mileage): $5,000 - $7,000